ayoayco/simple-tts/README.md

 ### Language-specific setup

-There are language-specific python dependencies.

-For example, if you will use Chinese voices (see [voices usage](#voices)), please install the requirements `requirements-zh.txt` ... supporting more languages is still a work in progress.
+For some languages, you might need to install specific python dependecies.
+For example, before you can use Chinese voices you have to install the requirements listed in `requirements-zh.txt`.

 ```bash
 # Before using zf or zm prefixed voices...